 Materials Needed:

-- Glass Blocks for Windows
+Glass Blocks for windows

 Features:

-- Modern aesthetic with metal and glass designs.
+Modern, sci-fi aesthetic with metal and glass designs.

-- Ideal for stargazing and exploration.
+Perfect for stargazing and thematic builds.

 Pros:

-- Unique and futuristic.
+Unique and futuristic appearance.

-- Safe from ground threats.
+Safe from nearly all ground-based threats.

 Cons:

-- Requires rare materials.
+Requires rare resources.

 Read Also: What You Need to Know About the Blueface House in 2024